 Context

-Since 2009, 1 in 3 Detroit homes have completed the tax foreclosure process, which is more than any other city since the Great Depression.
-Between 2009 and 2015, the city overvalued between 55-85% of all homes, disproportionately affecting black homeowners.
-While this was in violation of the Michigan Constitution, affected residents have received no compensation.
+Rock-solid evidence: Since 2009, one in three Detroit homes have undergone tax foreclosure—a higher rate than any other city since the Great Depression.
+Between 2009 and 2015, the city overvalued 55-85% of homes, disproportionately impacting Black homeowners.
+Despite this being a violation of the Michigan Constitution, affected residents have received no compensation.

-Detroit’s property tax foreclosure crisis is a case in point of the persistent racial injustice that underlies America’s wealth inequality.
-The 10x racial wealth gap in the US hasn’t changed since 1968.
-In 2016, the median net worth of a white family was ~$180,000; the median net worth of a Black family was ~$18,000.
-A robust body of research has documented how structural racism in the housing and financial sectors has contributed to that persistent gap.
+Case in point: Detroit’s property tax foreclosure crisis exemplifies the persistent racial injustice underpinning America’s wealth inequality.
+The tenfold racial wealth gap in the US has remained unchanged since 1968.
+In 2016, the median net worth of a white family was approximately $180,000, while the median net worth of a Black family was roughly $18,000.
+Extensive research has documented how structural racism in housing and finance has fueled this enduring disparity.

 1.